jijoel/validation-rule-generator/README.md

 Validation Rule Generator
 =============================

-This Laravel 4 package will automatically generate laravel validation rules, based on your schema.
+This package will automatically generate laravel validation rules, based on your schema.
 It can generate rules for:

 * All tables in the database
 * One (given) table